 Understanding how light interacts with skin can assist in designing physics-based dermatological image processing.
 The key is to understand how light interacts with skin tissue.
 The skin consists of different layers with different spectral properties.

-When the incident light is applied to the skin layer, the part of it absorbed, and another part is scattered.
-The main layers of skin are as follows: Stratum cornea it practically doesn’t absorb light, but diffuses it; Epidermis consists of cells producing the pigment melanin.
-Melanin strongly absorbs strongly absorbs light wavelengths towards ultraviolet part; Dermis is next to skin layer which consists of collagen fibers.
-It can be split into two sublayers: Papillary dermis and dermis itself.
-The papillary dermis consists of high density of collagen fibbers who are strong scatterer of light.
+When the incident light is applied to the skin layer, it is absorbed, and another part is scattered.
+The main layers of skin are as follows: Stratum cornea practically doesn’t absorb light but diffuses it; Epidermis consists of cells producing the pigment melanin.
+Melanin strongly absorbs light wavelengths towards the ultraviolet part; Dermis is next to the skin layer, consisting of collagen fibers.
+It can be split into two sublayers: The papillary dermis and the dermis itself.
+The papillary dermis consists of a high density of collagen fibbers who are strong scatterers of light.
 The primary requirement for the model is that light has to be scattered.
-Stratum cornea is supposed as scattering filter.
+Stratum cornea is supposed a scattering filter.
 Skin can be characterized as follows:

 2) ed with hemoglobin absorption coefficient μah(λ), hemoglobin concentration ch, collagen scattering coefficient μspd and collagen layer thickness dpd;

 3) Dermis can be described with scattering coefficient μsrd and thickness of layer dμsrd